kmthehippie/Library/README.md

 I added a JSON.parse(localStorage.getItem("myLibrary)) This was the most important thing I learnt today.
 That it was NOT localStorage.getItem("myLibrary", JSON.parse(myLibrary)).

 I am now having trouble trying to use the retrieved data from the localStorage.
 I need to use re-use the card-making part of the form listener.
 I need to figure this out.
+<---------------------->

+I fixed the local storage and the buttons eventually.
+And also updated the footer's css.

+ALL THINGS CAN BE CONQUERED IF YOU BREAK IT DOWN INTO SMALL ENOUGH A PIECE.